Biography

 by Randy H. SooknananIn past decades, an efficacious utilization of Digital has amalgamated with arts and history learning to change critical pedagogy experiences for visitors and consumers of culture in the arena of museology.
 While in more recent years, smartphones have allowed visiting museums, galleries, or heritage sites a new and supplementary way to fill any informational voids.
 This is especially so in traditional museum settings, where Digital has become innate.
 However, mobile technologies could still produce a more substantial contribution to filling in the learning gaps commonly found in the cultural heritage tourism sector.
 We can ponder how museologists, researchers, and designers can bridge the divide between the natural physical world and virtual spaces at significant outdoor heritage locations.

-Sicily - Island of Art
+Sicily - Island of Art (TBD)

 by Randy H. Sooknanan, Elvira Valentina Resta & Edited by Denise K. McTigheSicily - Island of Art explores historical sites and illustrates important archeological monuments, art and artifacts from the region.
 Through case studies and photographs, selected sites demonstrate how a few places in the world have experienced such an intense and eventful history as the colonies in Sicily.
 Over thousands of years, this small island has been a crossroads for many peoples, religions and cultures.
 Its melting-pot of artistic influences we can witness through visual and material culture, landscapes and architecture.